 Now, I guarantee that these ideas will make you head straight for the barbecue!
 Read on for Judi’s top tips…

-The whole process of heating up the grill and cooking takes a bit, so have something on hand for everyone to snack on while the main course is underway.
+The whole process of heating up the grill and cooking takes a bit of time.
+So have something on hand for everyone to snack on while the main course is underway.
 I like to brush some flatbread with a little water, then throw it on the the grill for a minute or so.
 Once guests arrive, serve it warm with a bowl of hummus or a simple yoghurt, garlic and cucumber dip.

-To make life easier, prepare any sides and salads well ahead – one of my favourites is a gorgeous platter of garlic and herb-marinated grilled veggies.
+To make life easier, prepare any sides and salads well ahead.
+One of my favourites is a gorgeous platter of garlic and herb grilled veggies.

 Make sure you don’t have the grill super hot unless you’re cooking steak or lamb chops.
 Otherwise, you can end up with the food that’s really done on the outside before the middle is even cooked.